 4. “What level of support exists for virtual machine storage and activation within other cloud infrastructures (especially hyper-scale) that have compelling service usage pricing advantages?
 What is on the roadmap?”

 This is a good question.
-We read it as basically asking, “Do you integrate with other hyper-scale or “Big Box” clouds?”
-The answer is in two parts: First – yes, we can support DR from these clouds into the iland cloud.
-And second, no – we do not extend onto these clouds as a failover target.
-We prefer to offer an end-to-end service ourselves, where we can control security, guarantee SLAs and provide our exceptional customer support.
+We read it as: “Do you integrate with other hyper-scale or “big box” clouds?”
+The answer is in two parts: First – yes, we can support DR from these clouds into the 11:11 Cloud.
+And second- no, we do not extend onto these clouds as a failover target.
+We prefer to offer an end-to-end service ourselves where we can control security, guarantee SLAs, and provide our exceptional customer support.

 5. “What are the service provider’s plans toward bringing SDN, network virtualization and NFV capabilities to DRaaS, and what benefits shall I expect?”

-This is a hot topic – and we get questions on NSX and WAN acceleration all the time.
-Some of these technologies are available now (WAN Acceleration) and we consult with customers on whether the costs of running it merits the performance benefits (which is rare, truthfully).
-And, others are on our roadmap, with the same goals of integration and customer benefit at the fore.
+This is a hot topic, and we get questions on NSX and WAN acceleration all the time.
+Some of these technologies are available now (WAN Acceleration), and we consult with customers on whether the costs of running it merit the performance benefits (which is rare, truthfully).
+Others are on our roadmap with the same goals of integration and customer benefit at the fore.

 Our integrated DR technologies enable both file and VM-level restoration.
-And there is a journal capability built-in, so you can choose to restore from different points in time.
+There is a journaling capability built-in, so you can choose to restore from different points in time.
 All of this is managed through our integrated console, from which you’d manage your VMs after failover.

-Once failed over, your workloads will begin generating backups within 24 hours, with 7-day backups as a standard part of our service offering.
-Longer term backups or copies at a secondary location are also available.
-Backup management is also done through the console, for ease of use.
+Once failed over, your workloads will begin generating backups within 24 hours, with seven-day backups as a standard part of our service offering.
+Long term backups or copies at a secondary location are also available.
+Backup management is also done through the console for ease of use.

 7. “In 24 months’ time, what will be your differentiated strengths when it comes to security in your DRaaS service?”

 This may be our favorite DR topic.
-The iland Secure Cloud℠ is built with integrated security technologies to ensure that your workload is secure and compliant once it is failed over.
-In fact, it will even scan the workloads during the failover to ensure any malware or other nefarious things are cleaned up prior to switch over.
+The 11:11 Cloud℠ is built with integrated security technologies to ensure that your workload is secure and compliant once it is failed over.
+In fact, it will even scan the workloads during the failover to ensure any malware or other nefarious things are cleaned up prior to switching over.

 8. “To what extent does your service provide support for containers and microservices — whether for a private on-premises deployment or cloud deployment?”

-The short answer is: not yet.
-We haven’t found our customers really asking for this – and as Gartner notes, it’s a bit leading-edge at the moment.
+The short answer is: it doesn’t, yet.
+We haven’t found our customers asking for this, and as Gartner notes, it’s a bit leading-edge at the moment.
 Having said that, we review our roadmap monthly and take input from customers through customer council meetings and in more informal ways.
 So, if it’s important, we’ll get it in there – have no doubt.

 9. “What capabilities exist for the recovery of OpenStack implementations and support for on-premises or cloud-based big data or real-time data analytic deployments?”

-Our team presents regularly at the Cassandra summit, in part because our platform is built on a Big Data back end, in order to provide the level of analytics we think are critical to cloud management.
+Our team presents regularly at the Cassandra Summit, in part because our platform is built on a Big Data back end in order to provide the level of analytics we think are critical to cloud management.
 So, we’re very familiar with the technology.
-We haven’t run into a lot of Big Data and DRaaS use cases, as yet – but given our engagement with the Open Stack APIs and our love of the topic, we’d welcome the conversation.
+We haven’t run into a lot of Big Data and DRaaS use cases as of yet, but given our engagement with the Open Stack APIs and our love of the topic, we’d welcome the conversation.

-Fair question – and a big one, so I’ll answer it in 3 parts:
+That is a fair question and a big one, so I’ll answer it in three parts:

-- Continuing to expand the footprint of our DR coverage.
-Right now, we handle physical, virtual (VMW and Hyper-V) and cloud-to-cloud DR. But, as noted, there are nuanced workloads (containers, Big Data), additional platforms, and broader concerns that we will increasingly support.
+We are continuing to expand the footprint of our DR coverage.
+Right now, we handle physical, virtual (VMW and Hyper-V), and cloud-to-cloud DR. But, as noted, there are nuanced workloads (containers, Big Data), additional platforms, and broader concerns that we will increasingly support.

-- Double-down on Security and Compliance.
-We already have one of the most secure and compliant DRaaS offerings in the market, but we’re adding to the compliance portfolio and continuing to enhance the security, with the goal of making you as comfortable with your workloads in the cloud as you were on-premise (or more!)
+We double-down on security and compliance.
+We already have one of the most secure and compliant DRaaS offerings in the market, but we’re adding to the compliance portfolio and continuing to enhance the security with the goal of making you as comfortable (or more!) with your workloads in the cloud as you were on-premise.

-- Exceptional Customer Support.
-DR is often nuanced – and we find that an engaged sales process with thoughtful architectural discussions, hands-on on-boarding and expert technical support are all necessary to bring confidence to a DR solution.
-And that won’t change in the next few years – if ever.
+We provide exceptional customer support.
+DR is often nuanced, and we find that an engaged sales process with thoughtful architectural discussions, hands-on onboarding, and expert technical support are all necessary to bring confidence to a DR solution.
+And that won’t change.